DHS Readies Welcome for 800,000 'Family Migrants'

 The law allows roughly 1 million legal immigrants per year, just as 4 million Americans turn 18.
 But Mayorkas is following the law as he welcomes a theoretically unlimited inflow of migrants via the side doors for asylum, UACs, parolees, and refugees.

-Amid the inflow, Mayorkas has also disengaged the regulatory breaks on the inflow of young migrants.
+Amid the inflow, Mayorkas has also disengaged the regulatory brakes on the inflow of young migrants.
 For example, he has told illegal migrants they need not fear arrest if they pay coyotes and cartels to deliver their children to government agencies for subsequent pickup.
 He has also rejected proposals to exclude older, job-seeking teenagers from the separate UAC migration process.

 The pro-migration policies set by Mayorkas are reviving the “extraction migration” economic policy that was largely blocked in 2019 by President Trump.